mingjiliu/mingjiliu.github.io/poems/index.md

 <!--below-->

-Additionally, let the paltry record show that versions, variants and copies of my poetry have been either published online or in books:
+Additionally, let the paltry record show that versions, variants and copies of Mingji Liu's poetry have been either published online or in books:

 - **Longing Horizons** available in the [*Melbourne Writers Group Anthology: Secrets and Lies 2019-2020*](https://checkout.square.site/merchant/MLENTDWYFHMDZ/checkout/GGZROOPPG72FN7QW5MU3H7CX)
 - [**you have built**](http://cordite.org.au/poetry/peach/you-have-built/) available in *Cordite 93: Peach*